-New Chambers has been recognised as a Band 1 set by Chambers and Partner in their “Asia – Pacific 2020, Dispute Resolution: The Bar in Australia” rankings.
+New Chambers has been recognised by Chambers and Partners in the “Asia – Pacific 2021, Dispute Resolution: The Bar in Australia” rankings.
 Chambers and Partners reviews are in italics

 This Sydney set is home to over 50 barristers, practising in over 50 practice areas and appearing in court, administrative tribunal and public inquiry proceedings and a variety of alternative dispute resolution processes across Australia and abroad.
-The chambers’ versatile offering includes strong concentrations of expertise in the financial services and competition sectors, and its members include a star of the Appellate Bar and pre-eminent providers of advice and advocacy on taxation and shipping issues.
+The chambers’ versatile offering includes strong concentrations of expertise in the financial services and insolvency spheres, and its members include a star of the appellate Bar and pre-eminent providers of advice and advocacy on taxation and shipping issues.
 Interviewees are quick to compliment both the high-quality legal acumen and the freedom from administrative friction that the set provides.
-One notes: “I find all of the senior counsel I approach at New Chambers incredibly responsive, even though they are clearly in high demand and very busy.”
-Others speak of “a very well-run office with plenty of support for the barristers” and “clerks who well appreciate the need for responsiveness in attending to clients.”
+One source calls it “one of the key, go-to chambers for commercial work in New South Wales,” while another speaks of “an extremely collaborative collection of excellent calibre barristers” and of “seamless engagement” with the chambers itself.
+The set is also praised for “walking the walk on diversity” by a commentator who observes: “They don’t only accept lawyers from top ten law firms or with a BCL from Oxford, but simply seek out the best legal talent, which results in a much better representation of the community.”
 Clerk Michael Wilcox is a recommended contact.

 Dispute Resolution: The Bar